10000TB/10000TB.github.io/_posts/2019-11-26-planning-fallacy-from-startup-to-big-company.md

 ---
 layout: "post"
-title: "Planning fallacy - An engineer's point of view, from a start-up to a mature enterprise"
+title: "Planning fallacy - An engineer's point of view"
 categories: engineering
 tags: [planning, engineering, debate]
 ---

+> "Psychological biases can create cognitive delusion" -  A Mckinsey study

 When I was on the loo today at work, some printed material installed on the side stall brings up an interesting theory called "planning fallacy".
 What it says, in a nutshell, is that people tend